HillsMakan/sydneyhillsmakan/src/content/partner/bali_kini_holidays.md

 * Day Tour : 10%
 * Adventure Activities : 15%

-Bali Kini Holidays Tour & Travel.
-We are local company for transport, tour and activities organizer.
+Welcome to Bali Kini Holidays Tour & Travel.
+Your trusted local partner for transport, tours, and activities across beautiful Bali.\

-Founder is Nowa Arnawa which is been as legal  tour guide and driver in bali.
-Our team driver are all qualified in tourism, so we hope you will be happy with us during your holidays in Bali.
-Check out our website for tours and activities.

-We have been experienced more the 20 years for handle guest in bali as we are mostly been worked for Travel Agency here in Bali.
-Your satisfactions and happiness are our motto to serve you better in Bali with us.
+Founded by Nowa Arnawa, a licensed tour guide and experienced driver, Bali Kini Holidays is built on over 20 years of experience in the tourism industry.
+Our team of friendly and professional drivers are all qualified in tourism and dedicated to making your Bali holiday enjoyable and memorable.
+\
+We take pride in offering personalized service and genuine Balinese hospitality.
+Whether you're seeking adventure, culture, relaxation, or sightseeing, we’re here to organize the perfect experience for you.
+\
+Your satisfaction and happiness are our top priorities.
+Explore our website for tour packages and activities – and let us help you create unforgettable memories in Bali !

 **Contact for booking and quote :**